-The Spring Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for February 27, 2017 and March 21, 2017.
-To view the times/locations and, to register for the meetings, please visit the GVSU Seminar page at www.gvsu.edu/sprout.
+The Fall Inclusion Advocate Social Justice 101 Orientation and the Inclusion Advocate Annual Update meetings have been scheduled for November 2, 2017 and November 6, 2017.
+To view the times/locations and register for the meetings, please visit Sprout.

-Grand Valley State University is committed to equal opportunity, affirmative action and multiculturalism both in spirit and according to related laws and regulations.
-As a part of our commitment, this web page provides information about the people and resources available to assist you.
-Please don't hesitate to contact us with your questions, concerns and ideas.
+Grand Valley State University is committed to equal opportunity, affirmative action, and multiculturalism both in spirit and according to related laws and regulations.
+As a part of our commitment, this website provides information about the people and resources available to assist you.
+Please don't hesitate to contact us with your questions, concerns, and ideas.

 As adopted by the Board of Trustees, Grand Valley State University is committed to inclusion and equity, and strives to establish a climate that welcomes and affirms the contributions of all students and employees.
 The University is guided by values for inclusiveness and community which are integral to our mission to educate students to shape their lives, their professions, and their societies, and to enrich the community through excellent teaching, active scholarship, and public service.
 The University strives to provide all members of its community an inclusive environment and equitable opportunities for success.